Arbitrary

 The first option is to know my birth date and to prove it in the **scriptSig**:

-You can see that in the scriptSig I push OP_1 so I enter in the OP_IF of my RedeemScript.
-Since there is no backed-in template, for creating such scriptSig, you can see how to build a P2SH scriptSig by hand.
+You can see that in the **scriptSig** I push **OP\_1** so I enter in the **OP\_IF** of my **RedeemScript**.\

 Then you can check that the **scriptSig** proves the ownership of the **scriptPubKey**: